nniikon/EugeneOnegin/README.md

 4. You can also choose other sorting options (`-r` or `-o`) as per your requirements.

+## Note on Character Handling

+The program focuses specifically on alphabetic characters and is not case-sensitive.
+It ignores any special characters, digits, or spaces, concentrating only on the letters within the lines.

 Feel free to contribute to this project or provide feedback.
 Happy sorting!